Tuesday, October 21, 2025

 His monument still resides on the new Capitol grounds, but not in the place of prominence on the front lawn that the Grand Army's monument, the Stonewall Jackson monument, and the Lincoln monument occupy.
 His Mountaineer is tucked around the side of the Capitol in a shady grove of trees, unnoticed by most people who walk past the Capitol today.

 Bellefleur, the home William Henry Edwards built in 1871 near the Cabin Creek mine, still stands and is occupied by members of the Edwards family.
-It is listed on the National Register of Historic Places.
+It is the National Register of Historic Places.

 Sign up to receive a FREE copy of West Virginia Explorer Magazine in your email weekly.
 Sign me up!